michielgerritsen/TALL-Magento/README.md

 # Barely any Javascript?
 How?

 For a big part that credit goes to Livewire.
-TODOTODOTODOTODOTODOTODOTODOTODOTODOTODOTODOTODOTODOTODOTODO
+See my Reaction talk for an in depth overview.

 # Is this production ready?